 HOW DO I SIGN UP?

-If you need alerts at more than one location, you will need to fill out separate
+If you need alerts at more than one location, you may add up to 5 different addresses after creating your account.

 To REMOVE yourself from notification